Power BI Git Integration and Version Control

 Why Version Control Matters for Power BI

-Without version control, Power BI teams face painful scenarios:
+Without version control, Power BI teams face painful scenarios that I see in nearly every enterprise engagement:

 - A developer accidentally overwrites a colleague's changes by publishing their version of a shared report